 His father's accession to the Roman throne left the war against the Jews to Titus.
 He was not a very experienced general, but his assistant was Tiberius Julius Alexander, who had been governor of Judaea in 46-48 and knew how to fight a war.
 Titus' own quality was that the new emperor, his father, could trust him.

 His father's strategy, to allow the Jews in Jerusalem to destroy themselves, had been successful.
 Besides the Zealots of Eleazar son of Simon and the private army of John of Gischala, a new leader had come to power, Simon bar Giora ("son of the proselyte"?).
 He was supported by men from Idumea, the southern part of Judaea that the Romans had reconquered only recently.
 John and Simon had different agendas.
 The first strove only for political freedom and minted silver coins with the legend "Freedom of Zion".
 Simon, on the other hand, stood at the head of a messianic movement; his copper coins have the legend "Redemption of Zion".

 On 14 April 70, during Passover, Titus laid siege to Jerusalem.
 To the northeast of the old city, on Mount Scopus, the legions XII Fulminata (a new addition from Syria) and XV Apollinaris shared a large camp; V Macedonica was camped at a short distance.
 When X Fretensis arrived from Syria, it occupied the Mount of Olives, in front of the Temple.
 The soldiers of this legion had a special incentive to fight: they had been defeated by the Zealots in 66, and wanted revenge.

-During this same Passover, Eleaser allowed all inhabitants to perform their religious duties in the Temple.
-The festival, however, was spoilt by John's men, who took swords with them and forced Eleaser's Zealots into surrender.
+During this same Passover, Eleazar allowed all inhabitants to perform their religious duties in the Temple.
+The festival, however, was spoilt by John's men, who took swords with them and forced Eleazar's Zealots into surrender.

 The city as a whole consisted of four parts.